MicrosoftDocs/PowerShell-Docs/reference/7.3/PowerShellGet/Publish-Module.md

 ### -Path

 Specifies the path to the module that you want to publish.
 This parameter accepts the path to the folder that contains the module.
+The folder must have the same name as the module.

 ```yaml
 Type: System.String